manuelstofer/json-pointer/Readme.md

 ### .get(object, pointer)

-Looks up a json pointer in an object
+Looks up a JSON pointer in an object

 ```Javascript
 var obj = {